apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 service uses the same authentication mechanisms as S3.
 S3Guard gets all its credentials from the S3A client that is using it.

-All existing S3 authentication mechanisms can be used, except for one exception.
-Credentials placed in URIs are not supported for S3Guard, for security reasons.
+All existing S3 authentication mechanisms can be used.

 ## Per-bucket S3Guard configuration